 When you experience the uncomfortable and painful symptoms of acid reflux during the day, you’re naturally in a position to help relieve the problem.
 Simply by being upright and swallowing, gravity and saliva do their part to help put leaking stomach contents back where they belong.
-However, during the night, the body’s natural mechanisms are suspended, resulting in more harmful exposure to stomach acid and often, a poor night’s sleep.
+However, during the night, the body’s natural mechanisms are suspended, resulting in more harmful exposure to stomach acid, and often a poor night’s sleep.

-In the last few years, gastroenterologists have recognized that the occurrence of GERD at night is a more critical form of acid reflux.
-According to Lawrence J. Cheskin, MD, co-author of Healing Heartburn and associate professor of medicine at the Johns Hopkins School of Medicine:
+In the last few years, gastroenterologists have recognized that the occurrence of acid reflux at night can be more detrimental to your health compared to daytime reflux.
+According to Lawrence J. Cheskin, MD, co-author of “Healing Heartburn” and associate professor of medicine at the Johns Hopkins School of Medicine:

 “When you’re lying down, gravity isn’t pulling in the right direction.
 Instead, the stomach contents are pressing on the sphincter muscle that connects the esophagus to the stomach.
 And because you’re lying down, once acids get into the esophagus, they can sit there for much longer than during the day.
 That can increase the damage.”

 When you sleep on an incline, there’s a drastic reduction in acid exposure and acid clearance time (the time that it takes your body to naturally clear acid from the esophagus).
-Some studies show a reduction in total number of reflux episodes in this position.
+Some studies show a reduction in the total number of reflux episodes in this position.
 Then, if you also sleep on your side, any contents that may be in your stomach, will empty more quickly.

 Keep in mind that some incline products — like wedge pillows and bed risers — only prop you up at an angle without securing you on your side.
 If you roll onto your back, you’re not optimally positioned for reflux relief.
 Or, if you slide down the bed or off the pillow, you won’t have the benefit of gravity to help reduce acid exposure.